elsiribot/fedi/bridge/README.md

 `./android.sh` will build the Android package and publish to "maven local". `./ios.sh` build build the ios package which you can add to project via XCode UI.

-Justin needs to export the following variables to get Android builds working.
-You may need to do similar.
-Ask him if you have any trouble building for Android.
+Export the following variables to get Android builds working.
+Ask a project maintainer if you have any trouble building for Android.

 ```shell
 export ANDROID_NDK_ROOT=/Users/justin/Library/Android/sdk/ndk/25.1.8937393